Developer’s Guide

 Making Changes

-The changes to the Siphon source (and documentation) should be made via GitHub pull requests against master, even for those with administration rights.
-While it’s tempting to make changes directly to master and push them up, it is better to make a pull request so that others can give feedback.
+The changes to the Siphon source (and documentation) should be made via GitHub pull requests against main, even for those with administration rights.
+While it’s tempting to make changes directly to main and push them up, it is better to make a pull request so that others can give feedback.
 If nothing else, this gives a chance for the automated tests to run on the PR.
-This can eliminate “brown paper bag” moments with buggy commits on the master branch.
+This can eliminate “brown paper bag” moments with buggy commits on the main branch.

 Versioning